Nimboo3/Nimboo3/README.md

 Final year CS major (2026).
 Open to collaborating, contributing, or helping out where it makes sense.

-#### Working on
-- A GUI for custom MCPs (Model Context Protocol) and chat for AI models with MCP support .
-- A multi-tenant school management SaaS, building it with role-based access, tenant isolation.

 #### Currently
 - Deploying production-style workloads on **AWS**.
 - Trying out **Java + Spring**.